RSL Art Union Prize Home Draw Auditor Reports: How Verification Works

 Phase 3: Draw Day Integrity Audit

-The auditor attends the draw event in person.
-They witness the final ticket pool count, verify the draw machinery is sealed and calibrated, observe the random selection process, and independently verify the winning ticket number.
-They confirm the winner's identity matches the ticket holder's registration and that no staff members or relatives have purchased the winning ticket.
+The auditor attends the draw in person.
+They count the final ticket pool and verify the draw machinery is sealed.
+They watch the random selection and check the winning ticket number.

 What Auditor Reports Actually Verify